Seppli11/ZHAW-Summary/summaries/24FS/CCP2/6_Service Mesh.md

 Thus, *to effectifely control services, create policies that specify which service can and can't make calls*

 **Security**
-Microservices need to authenticate, authroize and encrypt communication.
+Microservices need to authenticate, authorise and encrypt communication.
 In comparison to microservices, in a monolith, functions-to-function calls in the monolith are secure by default.

 Thus, *additional auditing tools are needed to trace the service-to-service communication.*